oernster/wifiplug-internet-maintainer/README.md

 Press windows key + r and type in 'shell:startup' Create a shortcut for the target 'c:\program files (x86)\plug\plug.exe' and put it in the shell:startup directory.

 Reboot!

+# MacOS setup
+If you want to bundle this into an executable, do the following:

+Install virtualenv (googleable).
+Clone the repo.
+Navigate to the repo directory. run 'virtualenv venv' run 'source venv/bin/activate' run 'pip install -r requirements.txt' run 'pyinstaller plug.py'

+This will create a dist directory in your repo directory.
+Copy the plug application from the dist directory to your applications direction on your Mac.
+Rename it to routerplug if you want if you have more than one Kasa plug.

+In System Preferences, select Users and Groups, then select yourself or admin as a user, unlock, enter your password and press the top right button 'Login items.'
+Now with the '+' button, select the plug application.
+Relock.

+Reboot!